txt/se21/docs/exam.md

 # Exam Structure (mid-term and final)

+Time: 75 minutes

+Students will be pretended with a list of SIX `X vs Y` items (for examples, see below).

+For THREE of those items

+- for each item
-X vs y
+  - write down the X vs Y

-- What is the same?
+  - What is the same about X and Y
-- What is different?
+  - What is different about X or Y
-- When to pick X or Y?
+  - When should a software project select X versus Y?
-- How to check if the thing you picked turns out to be not working?
+  - If a projects does (X or Y), how to monitor and check if the selected item  turns out to be not working?

-e.g.
+Examples of X vs Y

 - Git flow vs commit2 trunk
 - Short vs long release cycles